-We have also implemented a restricted form of RGREFs as a library atop Liquid Haskell [Vazou et al. 2013; Vazou et al. 2014b], an SMT-based refinement type system for Haskell.
-Our encoding is concise, complements Liquid Haskell's existing strengths, highlighting that RGREFs are amenable to automation, and integrates naturally with related verification techniques (namely, dependent refinement types).
+We have also implemented a restricted form of RGREFS as a library atop Liquid Haskell [Vazou et al. 2013, 2014b], an SMT-based refinement type system for Haskell.
+Our encoding is concise, complements Liquid Haskell's existing strengths, highlighting that RGREFS are amenable to automation, and integrates naturally with related verification techniques (namely, dependent refinement types).